 1 teaspoon vanilla

 Begin the day before you want to serve the Pavlova.
 Preheat oven to 300 degrees.
 Prepare a baking sheet by lining it with parchment paper.
-Using an electric mixer beat eggs until foamy on medium speed, don’t skip this step.
-Then turn mixer gradually to high and beat until eggs have stiff peaks, careful not to let them dry.
-Add sugar very slowly allowing it to fully incorporate before adding more, this will take a while.
-Next, add cornstarch and vinegar gradually, and then add vanilla, mix and turn off the mixer.
+Using an electric mixer, beat eggs until foamy on medium speed, don’t skip this step.
+Then turn the mixer gradually to high and beat until the eggs have stiff peaks, careful not to let them dry.
+Add sugar very slowly, allowing it to fully incorporate before adding more.
+This will take a while.
+Next, add cornstarch and vinegar gradually, and then add vanilla, mix, and turn off the mixer.
 Pour meringue onto the baking sheet and spread to form a disc, 10-12 inches.
-Make a very shallow well in the disc leaving a narrow border.
+Make a very shallow well in the disc, leaving a narrow border.

-Place baking sheet into to preheated oven and immediately reduce the temperature to 275 degrees.
-Bake for 45 minutes, turn the oven off and leave the Pavlova undisturbed in the oven over night.
+Place the baking sheet into the preheated oven and immediately reduce the temperature to 275 degrees.
+Bake for 45 minutes, turn the oven off, and leave the Pavlova undisturbed in the oven overnight.
 Wrap in an airtight container to store.

-Assemble Pavlova just before serving by filling the center with cream, drizzle the top with the coulis and top with berries.
+Assemble Pavlova just before serving it by filling the center with cream, drizzling the top with the coulis, and then topping with berries.
 Serve with additional coulis if desired.

 Berry Coulis